Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Proof of Theorem

 It remains to comment the choice of time bounds.
 The threshold $T_i$ is given in the theorem.
-Given $T_i$, we choose a bigger threshold $t'_i$ (the gap between $t'_i$ and $T_i$ must be large enough, so that the argument on Stage~3 works).
-Then, given $t_i'$ we choose $t_i$ (the gap between $t_i$ and $t'_i$ must be large enough, so that the proof of Lemma~\ref{l:1} is valid).
+Given $T_i$, we choose a suitable threshold $t'_i$ (the gap between $t'_i$ and $T_i$ must be large enough, so that the argument on Stage~3 works).
+Then, given $t_i'$ we choose a suitable value $t_i$ (the gap between $t_i$ and $t'_i$ must be large enough, so that the proof of Lemma~\ref{l:1} is valid).
 The choice of $t_i$ determines the value of $h_i$ on Stage~1.
-The definition of these sequences is inductive: to define $t_i$ we need to know $t_{i-1}$ and the time required to produce standard blocks of level $(i-1)$ (see the proof of Lemma~\ref{l:1}).
+The definition of these sequences is inductive: to define $t_i$ we need to know $t_{i-1}$ and the time required to produce the standard blocks of level $(i-1)$ (see the proof of Lemma~\ref{l:1}).

 As $T_i$ is a computable function of $i$, we can choose computable sequences $t''_i$, $t'_i$, $t_i$, and $h_i$.
 This observation concludes the proof.